symfony/symfony-docs/reference/configuration/services.rst

 When ``true``, the service is not created by the container itself; it must be injected at runtime via ``Container::set()``.
 Synthetic services are public by default.
-Read more in :doc:`/service_container/synthetic_services`.
+Read more in :ref:`services-synthetic`.

 .. _reference-dic-tags: